FionaJuanY/RAG-powered-Domain-Specific-Time-Sensitive-Application/readme.md

 ```
 **Step 4:** Build a retriever using a Sentence-Transformers model and retrieve top-k text chunks that are the most relevant to a specific question.

 *You can choose a model from https://huggingface.co/sentence-transformers.
-For example, the most popular sentence-transformers/all-MiniLM-L6-v2*
+For example, the most popular sentence-transformers/all-MiniLM-L6-v2 is used in the application and the evaluation.*
 ```
 encoder = 'sentence-transformers/model of your choice'